gauravkapoor27/Dynamic-Time-Series-App/README.md

 # Dynamic Time Series

-Thi full-fledged project dynamically visualized several stochastic processes on a chart.
-Currently, these processes include Brownian motion (Weiner process), a white noise series, a mean-reversion process, and a GARCH(1,1) process.
+This project dynamically visualizes several stochastic processes on a chart.
+Currently, these processes include Brownian motion (Wiener process), a white noise series, a mean-reversion process, and a GARCH(1,1) process.
 Furthermore, for every model there is an option to change the distribution of innovations between Gaussian, Laplace, and Cauchy.
 I am currently in the process of adding more models and distributions.